Cabin Fever (2016 film): Production

-In 2011, alongside the announcement of Cabin Fever: Patient Zero, a fourth film was revealed to be in development at Indomina and Hypotenuse Pictures, with both films expected to shoot back-to-back.
+In 2011, alongside the announcement of Cabin Fever: Patient Zero, a fourth film was revealed to be in development at Indomina and Hypotenuse Pictures (Films original producer Evan Astrowsky's Production Company), with both films expected to shoot back-to-back.
 Texas Chainsaw 3D screenwriters Adam Marcus and Debra Marcus were tapped to pen the script, entitled Cabin Fever: Outbreak, with a planned production start of Spring 2012 in the Dominican Republic.
 The initial plot served as direct sequel to Patient Zero and followed a doctor on a Caribbean island attempting to contain the virus.
 However, story changes were made with the final iteration taking place on a cruise ship.
 Production for Patient Zero was delayed to August and then to October 2012, with no mention of any further updates on Outbreak.
 By May 2013, Voltage Pictures and Idomina proposed a trilogy of films following Patient Zero.

 By April 2014, plans for Outbreak were scrapped altogether in favor of producing a remake of the original film.
 By this point, Indomina had moved on from the project, while Cassian Elwes and Evan Astrowsky boarded the film as producers.
+Astrowsky and Elwes conceived of the remake after a chance encounter with Eli Roth at the Academy Awards bar between awards.
 In October, Travis Zariwny, director of The Midnight Man and Intruder, was announced as director and would utilize the original script written by Eli Roth and Randy Pearlstein.
 That same month, Teen Wolf actress Gage Golightly, Dustin Ingram, Samuel Davis, Matthew Daddario, and Nadine Cocker joined the cast, while Chris Lemole and Tim Zajaros signed on to produce the film alongside Astrowsky, while Elwes and Roth would act as executive producers.
 Impressed with Zariwny's pitch, Roth decided to join the film, but had no involvement due to his obligations to South of Hell.

-While using the original script from Roth and Pearlstein, Zariwny made his own changes to script; such as making the characters more likable, changed the deaths of the characters, incorporated elements Roth was not able to in the original, and removed the comedic aspects.
+While using the original script from Roth and Pearlstein, Zariwny made his own changes to the script; such as making the characters more likable, changed the deaths of the characters, incorporated elements Roth was not able to in the original, and removed the comedic aspects.
 Zariwny also trimmed the page count from 124 to only 92.
 In this version, the character of Deputy Winston is gender-swapped, this time played by Louise Linton, a frequent collaborator of Zariwny.
 The director opted to make this choice because he felt there was no other way to emulate the performance of Giuseppe Andrews, who portrayed the character in Cabin Fever and Cabin Fever 2: Spring Fever.

 Principal photography took place in Portland, Oregon in October 2014.